 to vehicle mounted weapons.

 Investment in passive systems, like multi-spectral camouflage and nets and screens, seems much less visible from outside.
-This is understandable, lasers are interesting in a way that nets are not, but it would be good to hear more about investment in not being seen as, it relates to field defences.
+This is understandable, lasers are interesting in a way that nets are not, but it would be good to hear more about investment in other areas.

 Back to the nets.